thoughtspot/thoughtspot.github.io/_end-user/search/change-chart-colors.md

 To change the chart colors, you need at least one column in the chart's legend.
-If the chart does not have a legend (not all do) and it is a single-measure chart, you can set a conditional format to change the color.
+If the chart does not have a legend (not all do) and it is a single-measure chart, you can [{{ site.baseurl }}/end-user/search/apply-conditional-formatting.html](apply a conditional format) to change the color.
 This type of conditional formatting does not work with Line charts.

 Colors are maintained across searches within a session.
 For example, when doing a search on revenue by state, each state will keep its color assigned to it even if you change the search or